OgulcanCelik/Yaziyi-Rakama-Cevir/README.md

 gives same output
 >895402

+## How to Use
+There is a main method in Converter.java.
+You can try the code by giving any number written as text.
 ## Problems

  - It only works for numbers between greater than 1000 and less than 1 billion.